aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Recall that the goal of an architect is to minimize the human resources required to build and maintain the system.
 What it is that saps this kind of people-power?
 Coupling – and especially coupling to premature decisions.

 What kind of decisions are premature?
 Decisions that have nothing to do with the business requirements – the use cases – of the system.
-These includes decisions about frameworks, DBs, etc.
+These includes decisions about FWs, DBs, etc.

 A **good** architecture: